craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/General Texts/Guild Texts/Bueracracy and Forms/Guild of Adventurers Admission of Knowledge Assessment 1.md

 18. Often, our most glorious heroes are accompanied by undervalued companions.
 Name one of these undervalued adventuring companions (1 point).

 19. In recent history, the South-Eastern Alliance of Security has become a publicly known military conglomerate.
-What was the operating name of the conglomerate before their reveal as a united faction?
+What was the operating name of the conglomerate before their public reveal (1 point)?

 20. Names are a powerful force of magic in our multiverse.
 Name or describe an entity or item that explicitly deals, reveals, or manipulates this magic (1 point).